 In year 1, we reviewed an inflationary environment that reflected an increase of claims costs indexed from a 1-in-100-year adverse economic inflation condition, as defined by Moody's® economic scenario generator.
-This results in a loss of surplus to the mutual industry of USD 23 billion.
+This results in a loss of surplus to the mutual industry of USD 23 billion in year 1 scenario.
 We applied inflation effects based on consumer price index (CPI) for property lines of business and medical consumer price index (MCPI) for casualty lines of business.
-Given the increased concern over inflation coming from almost every source of the US economy since last year's analysis, this scenario is most consistent with that of the prior year.
+Given the increased concern over inflation coming from almost every source of the U.S. economy since last year's analysis, this scenario is most consistent with that of the prior year.

 Methodology to apply newly inflated prices to payment patterns and current losses through the year remains consistent.
-Premium growth of 8% above plan reflects the extended timeframe of increased prices.
+Under the model, premium growth of 8% above plan reflects the extended time frame of increased prices.
 Loss and reserve volatility are increased to reflect greater cost uncertainty by indexing to inflation prices.
 Given the observed inflationary spike in 2022 and the relatively narrow range of volatility provided in the Q4 2021 economic scenario generator used, the increase in inflation was pegged to the 1-in-250-year return period for year 2 of the analysis.
-This increase in inflation above the mean inflation for the year is applied to the full distribution of inflation rates in the stochastic capital model, thus keeping the full range and distribution of inflation rates but shifting that distribution to the right, based on the indicated increase dictated by the 1-in-250year CPI or MCPI.
+This increase in inflation above the mean inflation for the year is applied to the full distribution of inflation rates in the stochastic capital model, thus keeping the full range and distribution of inflation rates but shifting that distribution to the right, based on the indicated increase dictated by the 1-in-250-year CPI or MCPI.
 The loss to mutuals in year 2 of the inflation scenario grew to USD 38.5 billion.